 NYU has been at the forefront of creating and funding programs to address the difficult economic reality facing prospective public interest lawyers, from its generous LRAP to its renowned Root-Tilden-Kern Scholarship to summer funding for all first- and second-year students.
 Through these programs, NYU School of Law strives to both encourage its students' dedication to public service and service to communities from Washington Square to the world over.

-Scholarships:NYU has long been a leader in providing scholarships to its students in public interest.
-NYU’s flagship public interest scholarship, the Root-Tilden-Kern Program, established more than 50 years ago, awards full tuition to 20 scholars, selected for commitment to working in public service, academic merit and leadership potential.
-NYU also offers other prestigious public interest scholarships, such as the Arthur Garfield Hays Civil Liberties Program, the BLAPA Public Service Scholarship, and the Reynolds Fellowship in Social Entrepreneurship.
+NYU Law has long been a leader in providing scholarships to its students in public interest.
+NYU Law’s flagship public interest scholarship, the Root-Tilden-Kern Program, established more than 50 years ago, awards full tuition to 20 scholars selected for their commitment to working in public service, their academic merit, and leadership potential.
+Other NYU Law public interest scholarships include: the Latino Rights Scholarship Program, the Furman Public Policy Program, the Arthur Garfield Hays Civil Liberties Program, and the Derrick Bell Public Service Scholarship.

-Term-time Opportunities:NYU’s location in the heart of New York City, home to countless public interest organizations and government agencies, makes it easy for NYU students to work during the academic year.
+NYU’s location in the heart of New York City, home to countless public interest organizations and government agencies, makes it easy for NYU students to work during the academic year.
 There are several NYU programs that provide funding for term-time internships, some organizations pay students an hourly wage, and in other cases, students volunteer their time.